liquibase/liquibase-test-harness/README.md

  separated lists.
 * `-DchangeData=insert,delete` flag that allows to run specific changeData through ChangeDataTests.
 Use comma separated list
 * `-DconfigFile=customConfigFile.yml` enables to override default config file which is(`src/test/resources/harness-config.yml`)
-* `-Dprefix=aws` filters database from config file by some common platform identifier.
-E.g. all AWS based platforms, all Titan managed platforms.
+* `-Dprefix=docker` filters database from config file by some common platform identifier.
+E.g. all AWS based platforms, all Titan managed platforms, all from default docker file.
 * `-DdbName=mysql` overrides the database type.
 This is only a single value property for now.
 * `-DdbVersion` overrides the database version.
 Works in conjunction with `-DdbName` flag.